gvuksic/WakeUpBot/README.md

 ## About

 This project was built for the [Junction Online Challenge](https://www.reddit.com/r/JunctionCommunity/comments/b7csl5/march_online_challenge_bots_bots_bots/).
-Goal of the challenge was to build a bot that should embed unnecessarily-extreme stupidity.
+Goal of the challenge was to build a bot in 24 hours that should embed unnecessarily-extreme stupidity.

 ## Description